As heritage consultants, we are often called upon to re-imagine the past.

 Following colonisation, Observatory Hill was home to John Davis’ windmill, a fort, The Observatory and a signal station.
 An idyllic spot, perched just outside the Observatory precinct walls, 100 years ago it was decided it would be the perfect place for a bandstand and so the Rotunda was built.
-Sundays in the 1920s and 1930s saw the lawns of the Observatory Hill Park with groups of people gathered to listen to live musical performances and in 1932 the Rotunda provided crowds with a front row seat to the opening of the Sydney Harbour Bridge.
+Sundays in the 1920s and 1930s saw the lawns of the Observatory Hill Park dotted with groups of people gathered to listen to live musical performances and in 1932 the Rotunda provided crowds with a front row seat to the opening of the Sydney Harbour Bridge.

-GML Heritage is proud to have provided pro bono heritage advice to Kaldor Public Arts Projects, supporting the Development Application.
+GML Heritage is proud to have provided pro-bono heritage advice to Kaldor Public Arts Projects, supporting the development application.
 We provided advice to the Kaldor team and a heritage impact assessment to ensure the installation of The Last Resort did not impact on the place’s significant values or its historic fabric.